avinshe/12hours_On_SQL/README.md

   - To start, pick 15 days and make progress each day.
 I’ve worked on SQL for few years and I am not good at it.
 Problems are tricky and I had an acceptance rate of 60% for the 85 problems that I solved.
 51 submissions were accepted on the first try.
 34 required either minor corrections or debugging with test case inputs.

 - Q6.
 What can I do to go beyond solving problems?
   - Check the discussion tab.
 Even if your code passed all test cases, have a look through other’s solutions for the same problem.
 Ask yourself why another code runs faster/slower and google every keyword.
 Do not just stop at understanding the functionality of the keyword, understand what is happening under the hood and check for its impact on explain plans for each code.
+Start understanding the architecture and code interpretations of different SQL engines.

 - Q7.
 Did you benefit from LeetCode as an experienced person in SQL?
   - Yes, It was a good collection of different types of problems.
 I slapped myself few times for making stupid mistakes.
 I laughed at few problems because they were designed to ensure failure.
 Overall, it was fun!